The non-thermal emission following GW170817 is consistent with a conical radially-stratified outflow with initial Lorentz factor $\lesssim10$: Semi analytic vs. numerical results

 \section{Semi analytic vs. numerical results}

-In Fig.~\ref{fig:comparison}, we compare the light curve (at frequencies above the self-absorption and peak frequency and below the cooling frequency) and the time-dependent light centroid location obtained semi-analytically with the results of the 2D numerical calculation.
-Recall that the semi-analytic description is valid up to time at which the reverse shock crosses the ejecta.
+In Fig.~\ref{fig:comparison}, we compare the light curve (at frequencies above the self-absorption and peak frequency and below the cooling frequency), and the time-dependent light centroid location obtained semi-analytically with the results of the 2D numerical calculation.
+Recall that the semi-analytic description is valid up to the time at which the reverse shock crosses the ejecta, as such, we can compare the two only prior to the peak time scale.
+Unfortunately, there is no simple analytic expression for the temporal dependence of the rise and decline, which are highly sensitive to the velocity profile, the opening, and the viewing angle.
 The agreement is within $10$'s of percent for relevant values of $\{k,\gamma_c,n,M_c,\varepsilon_e,\varepsilon_B,p,\theta_\text{open}\}$.